mykle1/MMM-PC-Stats/README.md

 * You can set how often the data is retrieved (config option)

-* You can set if the only the values change or the entire module fades in and out when data is retrieved.
+* You can set it so only the values change or the entire module fades in and out when data is retrieved.

 * No CPU temperature, yet!
 I'll be adding more data.